cloudxabide/kubernerdes.bak/README.md

 I anticiapte that there will be some refactoring occurring - mostly regarding where different steps/tasks are, and the filenames where the tasks are documented.

 **Prologue:**
-Note:  Anything in my "scripts" that is encapsulated in a base routine - ie. my_route(){ code; } generally means it is some optional code that I won't generally use. (like installing the Desktop UI)
+Note:  Anything in my "scripts" that is encapsulated in a bash routine - ie. my_route(){ code; } generally means it is some optional code that I won't generally use. (like installing the Desktop UI)

 This project has been created to be a [network enclave](https://en.wikipedia.org/wiki/Network_enclave) - meaning, it should be able to "stand alone" and function.
 That carries some assumptions: